aaronbembenek/bincaml/docs/dev/readme.md

 - probably some kind of equivalence checking of programs as early as possible;
 interpreter, smt, etc

-## Formal methods
+##### Formal methods

-- architect so that verified components can be integrated
 - consider using gospel framework to gradually verify modules, or provide more powerful dynamic testing on top of regular tests
-- center on DSLs that can generate both ocaml and isabelle; possible approach for the rewrite system similar to LEM
-   - my thinking is this avoids restricting the structure of ocaml code a lot, but maybe can just codegen from isabelle
+  - If we incrementally specify in gospel as documentation it can provide a path to extend, especially if we make specifications testable using ortac.
+    - Consider integration of [ortac](https://github.com/ocaml-gospel/ortac) for more powerful property testing
+  - Cameleer provides deductive verification of gospel specifications using
+- Consider exploring ocaml's `afl-fuzz` support function fuzzing

+- architect obasil so that components are independent, have independent correctness properties can be tested and verified independently and composed together

 # Tasks

 ## Expression evaluator